How To Make Nuschi’s SCHWEINEBRATEN; A Bavarian Pork Roast

 You want a nice bit of browning on all sides like this.
 See that brown char?
 That’s flavor central!

-Place browned pork roast in a slow cooker.
+Remove roast from the pot and place it in a slow cooker.

 This baby just barely fit!